Blendshe/teched-102/README.md

 These are categories of toolkit

-- Repl.it is a code editor, a platform where you can write and run code
+- Replit is a code editor, a platform where you can write and run code

 - VSC is a platform

+**Terminal**

-- Terminal – not programming language, code editor to work with computer.
-Create a folder, move a folder – something you want to do in a computer - Terminal commands?
+Not programming language, a code editor to work with computer.
+Create a folder, move a folder – something you want to do in a computer.

+Linux is the operating language of the computer

+Terminal commands:

 > Dir – directory
+>
-Cd – present working directory- where I am in the computer Linux is the operating language of the computer
+> Cd – present working directory- where I am in the computer

+Visual Studio Code (VSC) VSC is the DEPENDENCY for github.

+View the terminal

+> ls – lists – see how many files and folders you have as it lists the contents of the directory you are in
+>
+> pwd – present working directory
+>
+> cd(space) – name of folder
+>
+> cd(space).. – takes you back to parent folder

+**Task**

+- Using the VSC terminal

+- Create new file

+- Create new folder

 MERN is the library of js

-80% of developers language – the concepts are the same Different languages are better for different things js better for web, only language that works on a web browser.
-General language used for anything Pyhon – better for machine learning
+80% of developers language – the concepts are the same

+Different languages are better for different things

+js better for web, only language that works on a web browser.
+General language used for anything

+Pyhon – better for machine learning

 Rust – cloud servers

-Lesson 4 (?
-Check)
-Class 4 19.01.23
+### Lesson 4 (?
+Check) Class 4 19.01.23

-VSC
-View the terminal
-ls – lists – see how many files and folders you have as it lists the contents of the directory you are in pwd – present working directory cd(space) – name of folder cd(space).. – takes you back to parent folder
-Task?
-Using the VSC terminal
-Create new file
-Create new folder
-Git and Github
+**Git and Github**

 Git interacts with Github – twins, Git is a friend of Github.

-Git is the dependency where you can work with Github Together is a version control system
+Git is the dependency where you can work with Github

+Together is a version control system

-Repository – repo – project in a folder, other people can contribute to my repo = public If private I have to give permission
+Repository – repo – project in a folder, other people can contribute to my repo = public.
+If private I have to give permission

-Dependency
+**Dependency**

-Code to facilitate working with website, app or whatever – VSC A super power, facilitates getting e.g. the weather Analogy, a mobile phone facilitates calling a friend, a toolkit that gets the tools for you Node is a dependency npm – node package manager – a registry of all the tools on the internet js world other worlds e.g. python node Is the toolkit that goes to the npm – node is the dependency dependency goes to the npm to get the tools
+Code to facilitate working with website, app or whatever – VSC

+A super power, facilitates getting e.g. the weather

+Analogy, a mobile phone facilitates calling a friend, a toolkit that gets the tools for you

+Node is a dependency

+**npm – node package manager** – a registry of all the tools on the internet

+js world other worlds e.g. python

+**node** is the toolkit that goes to the npm – node is the dependency

+dependency goes to the npm to get the tools

-Terminal on my computer is Command Prompt
+Terminal on my computer is **Command Prompt**

-Lesson 5
-Class ?
-20.01.23
+**Lesson 5 Class ?
+20.01.23**

 Node is a framework

 Command on node system

 Command prompt

 Making a new folder

 Making a new file

-Moving from one to the another npm dependency extensions or add-ons – can download and they add extra functionality, add support for other tools.
+Moving from one to the another

+extensions or add-ons – can download and they add extra functionality, add support for other tools.

-Collaborating on Github
+**Task: Collaborating on Github**
-This was a task

 Used branching – main branch

 Pull request

 Bring changes/synch changes to my branch

-When someone makes a change you can merge to your branch Fork
+When someone makes a change you can merge to your branch

-Like branching but without editing access
-A fork – a new repository without affecting the original.
+Fork - like branching but without editing access.
+A fork is a new repository without affecting the original.
 The person who created the fork and made changes sends a message to the author/originator to ask if they want to merge.
 Author can look at changes and make a decision as to whether to merge.
-Preview the merge before commit
+Preview the merge before commit.
+CLick on READ.ME and click on file changed and what has changed is in blue

-Click on READ.ME and click on file changed and what has changed is in blue You can do Open Source but not give write access and still Open Source so people can suggest changes that request via Pull Request to V
+You can do Open Source but not give write access and still Open Source so people can suggest changes that request via Pull Request

-Gitinit
-Git initialization – starting the process of starting git with github Creating a secure connection between git and github Local machine with your github
+Gitinit - Git initialization – starting the process of starting git with github

+Creating a secure connection between git and github

+Local machine with your github

 VSC to github via git

-Class 5 (3 on syllabus) 23.01.23
+**Class 5 (3 on syllabus) 23.01.23**

-Repos – folder with files – github repos – a collection of files you’ve told git to pay attention to VSC is the Terminal
+Repos – folder with files – github repos – a collection of files you’ve told git to pay attention to

-Task (?)
+VSC is the Terminal

+**Task:**

 Clone github into VSC

 Go to folder class-102

 Click code, under HTTPS

 Copy code

-Go to bottom right terminal – go to folder and click desktop then type git(space)clone(space) and paste link from git Cd(space) click TAB button type cls (clear screen) gets a clear space in VCS Type ls(TAB) then (TAB) again and lists my folders and o get to the one you want press ENTER or TAB All this to open the folder in VSC
+Go to bottom right terminal – go to folder and click desktop then type git(space)clone(space) and paste link from git

+Cd(space) click TAB button type cls (clear screen) gets a clear space in VCS

+Type ls(TAB) then (TAB) again and lists my folders and to get to the one you want press ENTER or TAB

-VSC is the DEPENDENCY for github.
+All this to open the folder in VSC

-Can’t write code in github – just files and folders VSC write the code
+Can’t write code in github – just files and folders

+VSC write the code

 Github ACP
 Git(space)add(space).(press enter)
 TERMINAL is a space for configuring things